Kaputt4/hardening_server/README.md

 - CrowdSec console enrollment key must be defined with name `CONSOLE_KEY`.
 - CrowdSec dashboard login password must be defined with name `DASHBOARD_PASSWORD`.
 - System `root` user password must be defined with name `ROOT_PASSWORD`.
+- Telegram bot API token must be defined with name `TELEGRAM_TOKEN`.
+- Telegram ID from chart where inotifywait alerts will be delivered must be defined with name `TELEGRAM_ID_CHAT`.

 The secrets tab should look like follows: